 The specified configuration variable is set to value, overriding any assignment in the configuration file for the current mode.
 It is probably best to surround value with single quotes if it contains characters which have special meaning to the Shell.
-More than one $-\mathbf{v}$ option may appear.
+More than one -v option may appear.

--x file Use file as the execute mode configuration file instead of the default.
+- -x file Use file as the execute mode configuration file instead of the default.
+In Distributed TETware this option only specifies the location of the execute mode configuration file on the local system. - -y string

--y string